tylerlrhodes/blog2/content/posts/clojure-sequences.md

 This time we get the exception.
 We also see that despite the fact we are pushing values onto the stack, and it is being obviously modified while we are iterating over it and printing the values, we're still getting the 0's we put on first.
-Not very stack like.
+Not very stack like (of note is that iterating over a Stack in Java does not necessarily give the items in the order you would expect a stack to).

 The reason for this is in the way Clojure creates the *seq*, and this method in particular: